Thursday, October 27, 2016

 My intent here is not to try and connivence you that Gill Holland's actions have caused immeasurable harm to entire communities for profit and personal benefit (although I firmly believe this).
 But no matter how you feel about someone, no public figure or a candidate for public office should be untouchable from critical debate, and no community should be ignored.
 My hope is that as a community we realize that the most affected group in this situation is being ignored and dismissed and that as Louisvillians we realize that all of us deserve dignity, protection, and a voice.

 Editor's Note: You can help by reaching out to your Louisville councilperson asking for more oversight in 'revitalization' efforts, Government policies that protect and help low income families, and an end to government censorship of oppositional voices.
 You can email your councilperson by following this link.
 You can contact local media outlets asking for equal representation for opponents of Gill Holland and his For-Profit Business practices, and to release public support of public officials or those running for office as board members of media outlets in the name of transparency and democracy.
-Here is a list of local media outlets you can reach out to: Louisville Public MediaLEOCourier Journal.
+Here is a list of local media outlets you can reach out to: Louisville Public Media, LEO, Courier Journal.

-My Dream For Lou exhibit at the Muhammad Ali Center
+One of King's photo/ essays chosen for the My Dream For Lou exhibit at the Muhammad Ali Center |

 Wednesday, October 19, 2016